curtsinger-lab/riker/tests/README.md

 >     These files must be directly executable or runnable with /bin/sh.
 ```

-For this failing test case, you can see that that Dodo's output changed, so we need to update the test itself to reflect that.
-In other cases, the test works correctly, and you need to fix Dodo.
+For this failing test case, you can see that that Riker's output changed, so we need to update the test itself to reflect that.
+In other cases, the test works correctly, and you need to fix Riker.

 ### Directly running a single test

 You can directly run a single test using `cram`.
 This is useful whenever you want to check for specific functionality, e.g., to check that you have fixed a failing test case.
 Using our example test case above, `01-sh-Rikerfile.t`:

 ```
-$ DODO=../../dodo cram tests/buildfile/01-sh-Rikerfile.t
+$ RKR=../../rkr cram tests/buildfile/01-sh-Rikerfile.t
 ```

 You will see test output printed directly in the console: